Baniwa

 - Cultural Symbols Motifs

-- Common motifs in Baniwa art include representations of animals, plants, and celestial bodies, reflecting their deep connection to nature and the cosmos.
+- Common motifs include representations of animals and natural elements, symbolizing the connection to the environment.

 - What Brings Joy